-- A. Students must complete all of the requirements pertaining to baccalaureate degrees as specified on pages 82-84 of this catalog. - B. Students must declare a 27-hour Area of Concentration and two 12-hour Enrichment Blocks during their first semester of enrollment in the program.
-Their initial selection of both the Area of Concentration and Enrichment Blocks can be changed subsequently. - C. Of the 27 hours required by the Area of Concentration, nine must be at the 3000-4000 level.
+- Students must complete all of the requirements pertaining to baccalaureate degrees as specified on pages 84-86 of this catalog. - 2.
+Students must complete at least 45 semester hours at the 3000 level or above and at least 15 semester hours at the 4000 level. - Students must declare a 27-hour Area of Concentration and two 12-hour Enrichment Blocks during their first semester of enrollment in the program.
+Their initial selection of both the Area of Concentration and Enrichment Blocks can be changed subsequently.

-D. Students are required to make a "C" or higher in all courses applied toward the Area of Concentration.
+- 4. Of the 27 hours required by the Area of Concentration, nine must be at the 3000-4000 level. - Students are required to make a "C" or higher in all courses applied toward the Area of Concentration.

+I. General Education Requirements1 (39)

-۱. neral Education Requirements 1 (39) A. English (6) ENGL 1001 В. Social Sciences (6) General Education Social Sciences6 C. Mathematics (6) MATH 10213 General Education Math (above 1021)3 D. Natural Sciences (9) General Education Natural Sciences9 E. Humanities (9) General Ed.
-Communication Studies F. Computer Literacy Requirement may be met through successful completion of CMIS 1000 or through a
+A. English (6) ENGL 1001 В. Social Sciences (6) General Education Social Sciences6 C. Mathematics (6) MATH 1021 D. Natural Sciences (9) General Education Natural Sciences9 E. Humanities (9) General Ed.
+Communication Studies